On average across the year,

 On average across the year, yes, New Hampshire, United States is colder than Rhode Island, United States .
 New Hampshire, United States has an average minimum temperature of 3°C/37°F and Rhode Island, United States has an average minimum temperature of 6°C/43°F.

-no, New Hampshire, United States has less rain than
+Does New Hampshire, United States have more rain than Rhode Island, United States?

 New Hampshire, United States's wettest month is October, with an average monthly rainfall of 130mm, which is drier than Rhode Island, United States's wettest month (December, with an average monthly rainfall of 138mm).